Sovereign wealth fund appetite for investing in start-ups wanes

 In the coming years, interest in direct venture capital dealmaking is expected to grow.

-"I think the SoftBank and Vision Fund model is being questioned, but the smaller, pinpoint type direct investments are very much in flavour," said Tihir Sarkar, London-based partner at Cleary Gottlieb, which counts several prominent sovereign funds as clients.
+"The smaller, pinpoint type direct VC investments are very much in flavour," said Tihir Sarkar, London-based partner at Cleary Gottlieb, which counts several prominent sovereign funds as clients.

 One uncertainty in the immediate future is how much damage the coronavirus will do to venture capital.